koenraijer/koenraijer.io/src/routes/blog/future-proofing-research.md

 ---

 <script>
-    import Link from '$lib/components/markdown/Link.svelte'
     import Image from '$lib/components/Image.svelte'
     import Blockquote from '$lib/components/markdown/Blockquote.svelte'
 </script>

 Are researchers too busy researching to notice bad actors running with their hard work?
-A <Link href="https://www.nature.com/articles/s41562-021-01217-2">recent Nature article</Link> titled "How conspiracists exploited COVID-19 science" [^1], explains their strategies.
+A <a href="https://www.nature.com/articles/s41562-021-01217-2">recent Nature article</a> titled "How conspiracists exploited COVID-19 science" [^1], explains their strategies.
 The doubt and caution on which science is built, are easy to hijack for someone's malevolent intent.
-Here's another <Link href="https://www.vox.com/science-and-health/2019/6/11/18652225/hype-science-press-releases">article by Vox</Link>, titled "Hyped-up science erodes trust"[^2].
+Here's another <a href="https://www.vox.com/science-and-health/2019/6/11/18652225/hype-science-press-releases">article by Vox</a>, titled "Hyped-up science erodes trust"[^2].
 When the university press serves as a researchers hype man, the chance of finding nuance in any subsequent news article is close to zero.

 Although both articles approach the problem from different directions, their conclusion is the same: scientists need to do better at informing the public.
 Why aren't we doing well, and how do we change it?